friedavocadoes/DishDash/README.md

    ```

 ## Opening the Website
-Once the Database and Tableis created, open http://localhost/project/index.php on a browser.
+#### Once the Database and Table is created, open http://localhost/project/index.php on a browser.